gabe565/subcablemap-dl/README.md

 A binary is built for each release.
 You can either download one of these pre-built release assets, or you can perform a local Go build.

 #### Released Binary
-1. Download and run the [latest release](https://github.com/gabe565/subcablemap-dl/releases/latest) for your system and architecture.
+1. Download the [latest release](https://github.com/gabe565/subcablemap-dl/releases/latest) for your system and architecture.
 2. Extract the binary and place it in the desired directory.

 #### Local Go Build